𖥤

 captured → Magda Gourinchas & Stephan Zyngier

-sound → AMG (recorded live at Notch Issue 01 Paris Launch @ Frequence 18, Paris)
+sound → AMG for Notch Issue 01 Paris Launch @ Frequence 18, Paris + Burns White 3 hour set for Notch "Soft Projections"

 i miss your hands